Daniel-Mietchen/datascience/reading-room.md

 * collective action problems
   * [Collective action: fifty years later](http://dx.doi.org/10.1007/s11127-015-0252-0)
 * Incentives
+  * From [Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition](https://doi.org/10.1089/ees.2016.0223): "When you rely on incentives, you undermine virtues.
+Then when you discover that you actually need people who want to do the right thing, those people don’t exist.—Barry Schwartz, Swarthmore College (Zetter, 2009)"
   * [The Effect of Incentives and Meta-incentives on the Evolution of Cooperation](10.1371/journal.pcbi.1004232)
   * [Sticks and carrots: encouraging open science at its source](http://dx.doi.org/10.1002/geo2.2)
   * [A proposed integration of the expert performance and individual differences approaches to the study of elite performance](http://dx.doi.org/10.3389/fpsyg.2014.00707)